spawnmarvel/quickguides/amqp/Readme.md

 ## We now have a server with certificate and a client with certificate and SNI enabled, running a shovel to the server.
 SSL/mTLS

 ### 10 Renew certificate tips
+ This depends on what certificate is expired, server VM2 or client VM1?

 * Plan ahead, make an alert for the dates
 * Set back both configs to:
 * * VM1 just {rabbitmq_shovel, amqp